Thread Agave (Agave filifera) Care Indoors, Propagation, Problems and Solutions

 Warm temperatures of 21-320C are ideal for Thread Agave.
 However, it can tolerate lower temperatures of up to 100C.
 The sudden change in temperature between day and night is excellent for this succulent.

-Average room humidity of 50-55% is adequate for this plant.
+Average humidity of 50-55% is adequate for Agave filifera.
 It does not require extra humidity and does not mind dry air as it is well adapted to it from its dry natural habitat.

 Fertilizer

-Feed Thread Agave (Agave filifera) monthly during the growing period with a liquid fertilizer (foliar feed), only in the first 2 years of growth.
+Feed Thread Agave monthly in spring and summer with a liquid fertilizer (foliar feed), only in the first 2 years of growth.

 The established plants do not require regular feeding as too much feeding may encourage blooming leading to premature death.